Ronikas43/Automatic-Undetek-CS2-Cheats/README.md

 1. Download The Latest Release of The Source Code
 2. Extract it
 3. Then Double Click on the "Double Click This to Start.bat"

+Made with Claude Sonnet 4.6 and Chatgpt 5.2